 Until the mid 2000s the Premier League was dominated by two managers – Arsène Wenger and Sir Alex Ferguson – who collectively won 11 of 12 titles.
 But their managing styles couldn’t have been more different.
 Wenger would stay silent for the majority of the half time break, believing that players needed to calm down before they could think and communicate clearly.
 Meanwhile Ferguson was synonymous with the ‘hairdryer treatment’ – screaming at players, and in one instance kicking a boot at David Beckham’s head.

 In 1974, the three-day week in Britain meant that Saturday became a full working day – limiting attendance at football grounds.
 Evening matches were a no-go, given clubs were banned from using floodlights.
 So the only solution was to play matches on Sunday.
-The idea was initially unpopular – Brian Clough said “if Sunday football comes in, I walk out” – but it 50 years later it is now a permanent fixture of English football.
+The idea was initially unpopular – Brian Clough said “if Sunday football comes in, I walk out” – but 50 years later it is now a permanent fixture of English football.

 Football clubs use increasingly complicated statistics to assess performance, such as blocks made and touches in the opposition box.
 But all the data comes from analysts watching games in real time.
 They note every event that takes place – capturing over 2000 per game – and spend hours re-watching games to ensure quality control.